-- 1.2.1 The Consultation Statement is submitted alongside the Bassetlaw Local Plan 2020-2037.
+- 1.2.1 The Consultation Statement is submitted alongside the Bassetlaw Local Plan 2020-2038.
 The Statement describes how the Council has undertaken community participation and stakeholder involvement during the production of the Local Plan.
 It sets out how these efforts have shaped the Plan, along with the main issues raised through the consultation and received representations. - 1.2.2 The Local Plan document outlines how the District should be planned and developed over a 15-year period following its adoption.
 The consultations are a key part of Bassetlaw District Council's Local Plan production process.
 The consultation process has enabled the Council to engage with stakeholders, including residents, businesses, developers, statutory consultees and other interested parties to ensure that their views inform the Local Plan production.
-The Regulation 18 consultations enabled these parties to comment on the Draft Bassetlaw Local Plan, which outlined the Council's development strategy, planning policies and proposals, including site allocations, which would guide land use and planning decisions in the District up to 2037. - 1.2.3 Upon adoption the Local Plan will replace the adopted Bassetlaw Core Strategy and Development Management Policies DPD (2011) which is the current development framework for the District.
-Once adopted, the strategic policies in the Local Plan provides the local strategic policy context for any Neighbourhood Plans to be prepared (or reviewed in the case of those that have already been 'made' and in general conformity with the Core Strategy). - 1.2.4 The Council's Publication Version Local Plan, proposed submission documents, including the Sustainability Appraisal, and evidence base were published in accordance with Regulation 19 for a seven week consultation period.
+The Regulation 18 consultations enabled these parties to comment on the Draft Bassetlaw Local Plan, which outlined the Council's development strategy, planning policies and proposals, including site allocations, which would guide land use and planning decisions in the District up to 2038. - 1.2.3 The Council's Publication Version Local Plan, proposed submission documents, including the Sustainability Appraisal, and evidence base were published in accordance with Regulation 19 for a seven week consultation period.
 The Council consulted specific consultation bodies, including statutory bodies and relevant authorities, and general consultation bodies such as local amenity and residents' groups, businesses and individual residents.
-A variety of consultation techniques were used in accordance with the Statement of Community Involvement.
+A variety of consultation techniques were used in accordance with national legislation and the Statement of Community Involvement. - 1.2.4 The Council's Publication Version Local Plan Addendum, proposed submission documents, including the Sustainability Appraisal, and evidence base were published in accordance with Regulation 19 for a six week consultation period.
+The Council consulted specific consultation bodies, including statutory bodies and relevant authorities, and general consultation bodies such as local amenity and residents' groups, businesses and individual residents.
+A variety of consultation techniques were used in accordance with national legislation and the Statement of Community Involvement.